How Nietzsche Informs Superman & The DC Extended Universe

 The Snyder DC Extended Universe: The Birth of Tragedy

-There’s too much pride and money on the line for Zack Snyder to ever relinquish his tampering in this franchise.
+There’s too much pride and money on the line for Zack Snyder to ever relinquish his foolish destruction of this franchise and complete misunderstanding of these characters.
 I don’t expect him to have the self-awareness to realize what damage he’s done to these beloved brands.
 Based off his defensive posture following the reception of Man of Steel and Batman v Superman, he’s probably more apt to dig in.
 But if you think - as I do - that pop culture is important, then you'll contextualize the gross nihilism of Zack Snyder's Übermensch for what it is in the long run - a footnote and an aberration.
 You'll remember the values that Superman embodies at his most hopeful: